About

 A few years into my design career, I developed a strong curiosity about the development side.
 That led me to pursue a Master's in Computer Science.
 It gave me the ability to actually build things — not just design them.
 Looking back, I'm incredibly grateful I took that step.
 It helps me understand AI and emerging tech at a deeper level and lets me get hands-on effectively when learning new tools and frameworks today.

 I stepped into product design to think end-to-end — from initiating the idea, through user research and testing, to defining metrics, pitching stakeholders, launching, and iterating based on real data.
-In the gambling and e-commerce industries, every design decision had to be validated, measured, and defended.
+In the lottery and e-commerce industries, every design decision had to be validated, measured, and defended.

 I often spot opportunities to improve things beyond my immediate scope.
 Whether it's a workflow bottleneck, a broken handoff, or an untapped user need — I propose solutions, build the case, and make them happen.
 It's not just about shipping features; it's about improving overall productivity for the team.